 Offered in the first semester of Academic Year 114, 3 credits, with 7 students enrolled.
 Integrates environmental science with nursing to develop cross-disciplinary problem-solving abilities in health.

-Degree Examinations and Accreditation Service
+Faculty Promotion and Accreditation Service

 Contact Professor Su-Er Guo